 After years of threatening to bring its DMCA agent registration system into the digital age, the Copyright Office is finally ready to take advantage of this new Internet thingy.
-On December 1, 2016, anyone seeking the safe harbor protections of the Digital Millennium Copyright Act will be required to register their DMCA agent using a new online system.
+On December 1, 2016, anyone seeking the DMCA safe harbor protections will be required to register their DMCA agent using a new online system.

 The Slow Burn

 The DMCA is the primary law for dealing with copyright issues online.
 Given this, one might think it logical that the Copyright Office would already have an online system for handling any and all DMCA filings.

 Despite creating an online system for other copyright filings in 2008, the Copyright Office only started planning for an agent registration system in 2011.
 It has since taken another five years to create the system, which is rather amazing considering the old paper registration form was comprised of one page and an online database for agents already exists.
 Still, the system is finally ready, so let’s take a look at how it will work as well as the benefits and head-scratching aspects.

 Starting December 1, 2016, all DMCA agent filings must be submitted through the online system.
 The good news is the filings will instantly be added to the online database through a combination of software coding, magic, and voodoo ceremonies.
 The last two are just rumors, but we’re going with them.

 Nobody is sure how the new system will work on a page by page basis since it is still under wrap.
 However, we do know the price for registering an agent will drop from the traditional $140 fee for up to 10 domains to $6.
 Sort of makes you wonder how the Copyright Office justified the $140 fee, but I digress.